 There is a finite amount of water that circulates through the earth's hydrologic cycle – continuously being evaporated, precipitated, soaked through the earth into groundwater, over and over again.
 In theory, because of this continuous cycle, the earth needn't worry about the amount of available water since it will always be returned at some point.
 Issues arise when this hydrologic cycle is disrupted as we'll see with the following reasons given.

-The primary cause of groundwater depletion is excessive and continuous pumping of underground water reserves.
+The primary cause of groundwater depletion is the excessive and continuous pumping of underground water reserves.
 Groundwater is naturally recharged by the hydrologic cycle as rain seeps through the soil, "recharging" the groundwater.
 But when the water is depleted at a rate that is faster than it can be recharged naturally it is considered, "water-stressed."
 The world pumps about 30 billion gallons of water per day (Barlow and Clarke, 2005).

 It is much less labor-intensive and more cost-efficient to harvest water from surface-water sources such as lakes, rivers, and springs as opposed to pumping from underground.
 However, when surface water becomes polluted with chemical waste and other contaminants, other means of retrieving potable water must be sought – usually groundwater.
 Surface water pollution is one of the major reasons for excessive groundwater depletion.
 Furthermore, when water is polluted with chemicals, it can essentially become unfit to contribute to the hydrologic cycle – unable to be absorbed back into the earth and therefore taking away from the groundwater recharge quota.